|Support||Email, Chat, Phone & Knowledge Base|

-Additionally, since domain registration is their main focus, they have a hard time competing with the convenience of hosting companies / website builders who will often bundle a free domain with a purchase of a subscription.
+Also, since domain registration is their primary focus, they struggle to match the convenience of hosting companies and website builders, who will often bundle a free domain with a purchase of a subscription.

-Since a domain name doesn’t do a whole lot on its own, Porkbun does have to make an extra case as to why you should keep your domain separate from your preferred website builder / hosting.
-I prefer to keep my domains separate because I own a lot and I like to have the just-in-case option to quickly migrate my site.
-But that approach doesn’t make a whole lot of sense for a single domain owner who prefers the convenience and simplicity of using a free domain from a good hosting company or website builder.
+Since a domain name doesn’t do a whole lot on its own, Porkbun does have to make an extra case as to why you should keep your domain separate from your web host.
+I prefer to keep my domains separate because I own several, but that approach doesn’t make a whole lot of sense for a single domain owner who prefers the convenience and simplicity of using a free domain from a good hosting company or website builder.